 2016 NCORE Student Scholarship

 The following dates have been set to submit your application.
-Please note the deadline has changed!
+Please note the deadline is earlier than in years past!

 KEY PROGRAM FEATURES:

 • All NCORE® Student Scholars will be required to complete the NCORE® 2016 Student Scholars' On-Site Educational Program.
 This program has academic and networking components that require each student scholar to participate in and complete a sufficient number of sessions (at least 20 session hours) to earn a Student Scholar Certificate of Participation.

 • The student scholarship covers the registrations fee for selected recipients.
 Scholarship recipients and/or their institutions will be responsible for their own travel, hotel, and all other conference-related expenses.

 • Attend Welcome and Student Scholar Orientation on Tuesday, May 31st, at 7:00 AM

 • Attend a minimum of twenty (20) hours of conference sessions, including a pre-conference institute.